nikiizvorski/Polymorphism/README.md

 }
 ```

-Second Type of Polymorphism in Java is: Method Overriding
+Second Type of Polymorphism in Java is: Runtime polymorphism also called Method Overriding

 ```java
 public class FirstClass